On Ray Anderson's Show on August 28th, the final day of Big L

 on the air.
 It varies slightly from the one sent to me, which was Flat 3, Milton

 Road, Harpenden.
-The statement from Chuck proves conclusively that he had no
+That statement from Chuck proves conclusively that he had no

-intention of leaving the UK, yet two months later, he returned to the USA and
+intention of leaving the UK, yet two months later, he went back to the USA and

 as far as is known, never returned.
-It seems Chuck may, indeed, have been 'kicked
+It seems that Chuck may, indeed, have been 'kicked

 out' of the country.